Does this test have other names?

 What might affect my test results?

-Certain medicines, such as birth control pills or steroids, may affect your results.
+Aspirin, antibiotics, and birth control pills can affect your results.

 How do I get ready for this test?